cosmos/sdk-tutorials/academy/4-my-own-chain-exer/game-fifo-exer.md

 * How would you unit-test these new elements?
 * How would you use Ignite CLI to locally run a one-node blockchain and interact with it via the CLI to see what you get?

-For now, don't bother yet with future ideas like wager handling.
+For now, do not bother yet with future ideas like wager handling.

 ## Next up